Editorial Governance

 JusticeFinder publishes educational legal information for readers researching U.S. accident, insurance, and litigation-process topics.
 This policy explains who is responsible for that content, how sources are handled, and where AI support fits in the workflow.

-JusticeFinder uses named human authorship on public legal-information pages.
-The primary human author disclosed across the article library is Ilyass Alla.
+JusticeFinder uses named public authorship on educational accident and insurance-awareness pages.
+The official educational personality disclosed across the article library is Sophia Hayes.

 Editorial Review